 Lumpy gravy... whisk like your life depends on it.
 But, if that doesn’t work you can strain it through a fine mesh strainer before serving.
 If you don’t have a find mesh strainer you can also blend your gravy, just let it cool slightly before blending.

 Too salty… add some dairy – cream, half and half, or milk.
-You can also dilute it with a little water, and then thicken it back up while it is simmering with 1 tbsp cornstarch mixed with 1 tbsp cool water.
+You can also dilute it with a little water, and then thicken it back up while it is simmering with 1 tablespoon cornstarch mixed with 1 tablespoon cool water.

 Gravy freezes really well (so do mashed potatoes!), so don’t let any leftovers go to waste!
 Simply place cooled gravy in a freezer safe container, making sure to leave room for it to expand when it freezes, and freeze for up to 4 months.